Launch an Adventure in Tomales and Point Reyes

-Miller Boat Launch is a very popular four acre site on the east side of Tomales Bay, a few miles north of Marshall.
-The launch was renovated in 2007 and provides a two-lane ramp and docks for motorized and non-motorized boat launching.
-Overnight parking is allowed for boaters, which makes Miller an excellent access point for visitors seeking overnight camping or boating adventures in Tomales Bay and surrounding Point Reyes seashore.
-Anglers have a choice of fish at Miller including striped bass, perch, rock fish, halibut, salmon, and crab.
+This popular 4-acre site on the east side of Tomales Bay, a few miles north of Marshall, provides a two-lane ramp and docks for motorized and non-motorized boat launching.
+Boaters can park overnight, which makes Miller an excellent access point for visitors seeking overnight camping or boating adventures in Tomales Bay and the surrounding Point Reyes seashore.
+(There is no camping at Miller.)
+Anglers can fish for striped bass, perch, rock fish, halibut, salmon, and crab.
 The dock and parking are accessible.
-Personal watercraft are prohibited for reasons of habitat protection and noise.
 Dogs are allowed on leash.
 Please keep a respectful distance from wildlife and do not disturb wetland habitat.
 Learn about park hours and entry fees.

-Water Testing at Miller Boat Launch: Marin County Environmental Health Services (EHS) monitors ocean, bay, and freshwater sites in Marin County.
-Miller Boat Launch is one of 28 sites that are sampled once a week from April 1 through October 31 to determine if a beach meets California water quality standards for recreational water contact.
-The EHS works cooperatively with Marin County Parks to collect water samples and post advisory signage as needed at the sampling sites.
-Visit the EHS Water Quality Testing Program webpage for more information.
-Results from weekly sampling are available on the webpage (in the "Beach Water Quality Information" document), on the Heal the Bay website, and by calling the EHS beach hotline at (415) 473-2335.
+Miller Boat Launch water is sampled once a week from April 1 through October 31 to determine if the site meets California quality standards for recreational water use.
+Visit EHS Water Quality Testing Program for more information.
+Results from weekly sampling are available in the "Beach Water Quality Information" document, at Heal the Bay, or by calling the EHS beach hotline at (415) 473-2335.

 From the town of Point Reyes Station, take Hwy 1 north approximately 13 miles.
 The boat launch is on the left, adjacent to Nick’s Coves and Cottages (23240 California 1, Marshall, CA 94940).